8 Signs He Is Sabotaging The Relationship, & How Therapy Can Help

 4. Fighting

-If he is constantly picking fights with you, your partner might be sabotaging your relationship.
-They might have unrealistic expectations that you should always agree with them without question, leading to constant conflicts and misunderstandings in the relationship.
-Your partner might also blow small disagreements out of proportion or work to create conflict when there is none.
+Your partner might blow small disagreements out of proportion or create conflict when there is none as a form of self-sabotage.
 Consistent fighting, being unwilling to work things out, or not allowing you to explain your side of things could all be sabotage tactics.

 5. Gaslighting

-Gaslighting is typically defined as “a type of psychological abuse aimed at making victims seem or feel ‘crazy,’ creating a ‘surreal’ interpersonal environment.”
-As part of self-sabotaging behavior, your partner might work to discredit your experiences or beliefs.
+Gaslighting is a type of psychological abuse that tries to make the target “seem or feel ‘crazy’ by creating a ‘surreal’ interpersonal environment.”
+As part of unconscious or secretly sabotaging behavior, your partner might discredit your experiences or beliefs.
 He might shift the blame for something he did or caused onto you, potentially leading to distrust and guilt.
+While this behavior might stem from insecurity, trust issues, fear, or another reason discussed above, abuse is never okay, and you have the right to set boundaries and seek help to protect yourself.

 6. Defensiveness